hyprsoftcorp/IoTCoreAppUpdates/README.md

 # IoTCoreAppUpdates
-We needed a way to automatically update .NET Core 2.x apps (not UWP apps) installed on devices running Windows 10 IoT Core.
-We created a standard Windows service that periodically reads an app update manifest from a remote URI and updates locally installed apps on the device as needed.
+We needed a way to remotely update .NET Core 2.x apps (not UWP apps) installed on devices running Windows 10 IoT Core.
+We created a standard Windows service that periodically reads an app update manifest from a secure remote URI and updates locally installed apps on the device as needed.

 ### Current Features
 1. The app update manifest and associated app update packages can be hosted on the local file system for testing, a website, Azure storage, Dropbox, One Drive, Google Drive, etc.